 For many gardens, education has become a core activity and BGCI has made a clear argument/call for gardens to engage with greater numbers and more diverse groups of people in their educational offering.
 Audience development is at the heart of this process.
 In this volume of Roots we look across the spectrum of audience development, from theory to on-the-ground practice.

-This edition of Roots explores career development for science educators, and reviews the beneficial impacts on international capacity-building in botanic gardens.
+This edition of Roots explores career development for garden educators, and reviews the beneficial impacts on international capacity-building in botanic gardens.
 The issue provides readers with insight into innovative training programmes, advice for creating international partnerships between gardens, and case studies of collaborative approaches.

 It’s a challenge facing botanic gardens everywhere: how can they broaden their visitor demographics and develop more meaningful relationships with their host communities?
 One approach, adopted by gardens worldwide, has been to shift the emphasis towards children and families – and in this latest issue of Roots we explore how some of them are addressing these existential questions of demographic and community relevance.